alastairmoody-madeye/Engineering-Ladders/Software-Engineer.md

   <img alt="Software Engineer 1" src="/charts/software-engineer-1.png">
 </picture>

-* **Adopts**: actively learns and adopts the technology and tools defined by the team
+* **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
 * **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 * **Learns**: quickly learns from others and consistently steps up when it is required
 * **Follows**: follows the team processes, delivering a consistent flow of features to production